SPIN-web/SPIN2026/_pages/AE_instructions.md

 ## Full Evaluation

 In this stage, your goal is to reproduce the data reported in the paper by the artifact.
+The review should be uploaded on EasyChair (by editing the previous one), it is related to the full evaluation.
 Please read the evaluation section of the paper carefully to understand its experimental design.
 (It would be nice to also browse through the proposed approach, but it is not strictly necessary to figure every technical detail.)